JackInSightsV2/Semantic-Media-Compression/07-technical-architecture/compression-pipeline.md

 ## Overview

-The compression pipeline represents the fundamental transformation process that converts traditional media files into semantic blueprints.
-This process shifts from preserving pixels and audio waves to capturing meaning, intent, and regenerable instructions that AI models can interpret and reconstruct.
+The compression pipeline represents the basic transformation process that converts traditional media files into vector-enhanced semantic blueprints.
+This process shifts from preserving pixels and audio waves to capturing meaning, intent, and recreatable instructions in both human-readable JSON descriptions and mathematically precise vector embeddings that AI models can interpret, manipulate, and reconstruct.

 ## Conceptual Framework